edgebips/johnny/johnny/sources/tastytrade/database.md

-# Tastyworks Internal Transactions Log
+# Tastytrade Internal Transactions Log
 ## Introduction

 Here is a spec describing the format of the JSON documents that can be downloaded for each of the transactions in the log, the field names and their possible values.
 Note that this is possibly incomplete, and only derived by observing the values appearing in my personal user streams of transactions.
-As per Tastyworks, there is no official specification document describing the format of the log (despite its availability in the History tab).
+As per Tastytrade, there is no official specification document describing the format of the log (despite its availability in the History tab).

-You can use the `tastyworks-update` script in order to maintain a local mirror of your transactions log for processing.
+You can use the `tastytrade-update` script in order to maintain a local mirror of your transactions log for processing.